febinrev/arithmo-gather/README.md

 # Arithm0-Gath3r
 ## Numbers in Your Documents can reveal your personal informations.
+"Especially banking informations! "

 ### This tool is an OSINT tool to gather informations from CreditCard number, BIN code, MICR number, IFSC code , Phone number

-### It can be useful for OSINT researchers, hackers , and Law & enforcement officers
+### It can be useful for OSINT researchers, Dumpster diving , hackers , and Law & enforcement officers

 ## Disclaimer : It is only for Educational Purposes!!